MartinSchmeisserTrendence/stackoverflow_survey_insights/README.md

 Therefore, downloading the zip-files manually in every new year seems to be mandatory.
-Furthermore, I decided to unzip the ZIP-files manually to extract the relevant .csv files, because also their naming structure is changing.

-The extracted .csv files are located in 00_data/unzipped.
+The .zip files are located in "00_data".